 knotted gowns. a diaper, nothing.
 All appropriate!

 I have a few stretch wraps I usually bring, but other than that, it's up to you and what they're most comfortable in.
-I bring a space heater for those nudie shots so we keep it nice and cozy.
+One tip: crank the heat in the house or bring out that space heater to keep baby sleepy and comfy while they're undressed.
 Bows/accessories are always cute.

 i'll update this as I think of more things, but if you have a question not covered here, please use the contact form on my website to get in touch.